TheDragonCode/api-response/README.md

 ## Copyright and License

-ApiResponse was written by Andrey Helldar for the Laravel framework 5.5 or later, and is licensed under [The MIT License](LICENSE).
+ApiResponse was written by Andrey Helldar, and is licensed under [The MIT License](LICENSE).

 ## Translation